KcrisApp/AP---django/README.md

 # AP - Andamento produzione
+Project Management Software for Electronic Assembly Production

-A management system written in Django REST Framework and Vue.js for the production of electronic assemblies.
+This software, built using Django REST Framework and Vue.js, is designed to manage the production of electronic assemblies.
+It allows users to:

-It allows you to enter a project with its related documentation, upload and manage a Bill of Materials (BOM), and organize all the information in production.

-For the backend, Django and DRF are used, authentication via sessions, and communication with the frontend via API calls.

-For the frontend, management is entrusted to Vue.js.
+- Create projects and upload related documentation.
+- Upload and manage Bills of Materials (BOMs).
+- Organize all production-related information.

+## Technical Details:

+- Backend: Developed using Django and Django REST Framework (DRF).
+Authentication is handled via sessions.
+- Frontend: Developed using Vue.js and Axios for making REST API calls to the backend.

+## Key Features:

+- Project creation and documentation management
+- BOM upload and management
+- Production information organization
+- Secure authentication using sessions
+- Modern and responsive user interface